zenml-io/zenml/docs/book/how-to/manage-the-zenml-server/using-zenml-server-in-prod.md

 {% tabs %}
 {% tab title="Kubernetes with Helm" %}
 You can set up Prometheus and Grafana to monitor your ZenML server.
-We recommned using the `kube-prometheus-stack` [Helm chart from the prometheus-community](https://artifacthub.io/packages/helm/prometheus-community/kube-prometheus-stack) to get started quickly.
+We recommend using the `kube-prometheus-stack` [Helm chart from the prometheus-community](https://artifacthub.io/packages/helm/prometheus-community/kube-prometheus-stack) to get started quickly.

 Once you have deployed the chart, you can find your grafana service by searching for services in the namespace you have deployed the chart in.
 Port-forward it to your local machine or deploy it through an ingress.